-Though I focus on fresh water and community-based projects, my path has taken me through a variety of focus areas – e.g., renewable energy, climate change, corporate sustainability, building material life cycle analysis, sustainable development goals, and social justice, to name a few.
-The diversity of my experiences enables me to bridge disciplines and cultures to implement highly collaborative projects that often result in long-last impacts.
+Though I focus on fresh water and community-based projects, I have been able to explore a variety of subjects – e.g., renewable energy, climate change, corporate sustainability, building material (civil) life cycle analysis, sustainable development goals and social justice - to name a few.
+The diversity of my experiences enables me to bridge disciplines and cultures to implement highly collaborative projects that often result in long-lasting impacts.

 I live and work in Robinson-Huron Treaty territory and the traditional territories of Garden River First Nation, Batchewana First Nation, Métis Nation of Ontario, Missanabie Cree First Nation, and many others, including our friends across the present-day Canada-US border (e.g., The Sault Ste.
 Marie Tribe of Chippewa Indians and Bay Mills Indian Community).